 Indian Hill is certainly more bouldery than Piedras Grande, so I spent more time surveying possible routes.
 I picked one that looked like it would not require any excessive scrambling.
 I began working my way up the rocky slopes, again noting the improved confidence and strength.
 Before I knew I had reached the summit!

-The register can was tucked next to the eggshell rock and had quite a few familiar names on its pages.
+The register was tucked next to the eggshell rock and had quite a few familiar names on its pages.
 I grabbed some photos and surveyed the road to the west.
-Two other benchmarks are out here that are on the SD100 list, so I will be back probably in 2020.
+Two other benchmarks are out here that are on the San Diego 100 list, so I will be back probably in 2020.